• Skip to primary navigation

 Ingredients

-• ¾ cup fenugreek leaves fresh or 3 tablespoon dried fenugreek leaves
+• ¾ cup finely chopped fenugreek leaves or 3 tablespoons dried fenugreek leaves

 • 1 teaspoon turmeric